Write to your representative in Parliament today

 Across Europe, it is estimated that between 40,000 and 60,000 people were executed for crimes of witchcraft between the mid-fifteenth and eighteenth century – crimes they could not have possibly committed.
 Between 90,000 and 100,000 prosecutions took place in total.

 The Georgian Parliament should have exonerated all of the British people who had been incarcerated and executed as witches – innocent people whose lives were destroyed because of hearsay, superstition, and ignorance.
 But they didn’t.
-To this day, the UK government has never done so.

 why your support matters